MalachiHibbins/IMU/LabBook/_build/html/_sources/5IMU.md

 :name: fig-comparison3
 All three filters side by side.
 [View in Github](https://github.com/MalachiHibbins/IMU/tree/main/5IMU)
 ```
-Figure {numref}`fig-comparison3` shows the only the kalman filter (with fusion) is accurate for determining lattitude longterm.
+Figure {numref}`fig-comparison3` shows the only the kalman filter (with fusion) is accurate for determining attitude in the longrun.
 Even though the error from numerical integration is small if it isn't regularly corrected for will be subject to integration drift.

-The Kalman filter produced an excelent fit in this case as the prediction (from gyroscope) and measurment (from accelarometer) were complimentary to eachother.
-The gyroscope was less suceptible to noise but was suceptible to drift whereas the accelarometer was more suceptible to noise and less suceptible to drift.
+The Kalman filter produced an excellent fit in this case as the prediction (from gyroscope) and measurement (from accelerometer) were complimentary to each other.
+The gyroscope was less susceptible to noise but was susceptible to drift whereas the accelerometer was more susceptible to noise and less susceptible to drift.
 Sensor fusion gets the best of both worlds.

 ```{admonition} Idea
 Rewrite the part of the code that carries out kalman filter calculations and determines A in C++ as the programme runs really slowly.